cywongdigi/logodetection/README.md

 ```
 Replace `<model_type>` with one of the following options: `lbp`, `resnet50`, or `resnet50_lbp`.

+### Model Types

+- **lbp**: This model uses Local Binary Patterns (LBP) for feature extraction.
+LBP is a simple and efficient texture operator that labels the pixels of an image by thresholding the neighborhood of each pixel and considers the result as a binary number.
+It is particularly useful for texture classification.

+- **resnet50**: This model uses the ResNet-50 architecture, a deep residual network with 50 layers.
+ResNet-50 is a popular convolutional neural network architecture known for its effectiveness in image classification tasks.
+It includes skip connections or shortcuts to jump over some layers, making it easier to train deeper networks.

+- **resnet50_lbp**: This model combines the features extracted using ResNet-50 with the Local Binary Patterns (LBP) features.
+This hybrid approach leverages both the deep learning capabilities of ResNet-50 and the texture classification power of LBP, potentially improving the accuracy of logo detection and classification.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.